element-hq/policies/matrix-org/terms_and_conditions.md

 Queries sent to [support@matrix.org](mailto:support@matrix.org) will be addressed on a best-effort basis by the paid team.
 Phone support is not provided.

 We love Matrix and will support our users as much as we can, but we are also a small team and value our work/life balance.
-This means that although we’ll try our best, we do not provide 24/7 support.
+This means that although we'll try our best, we do not provide 24/7 support.

 # 3. Intellectual Property Rights